-On July 5, 2021, the Company incorporated Miningsky Container Ltd. ("Miningsky Container") under the laws of the province of British Columbia to be engaged in the business of manufacturing and marketing containers for use in cryptocurrency mining.
+On July 5, 2021, the Company incorporated Miningsky Container Ltd. ("Miningsky Container") under the laws of the province of British Columbia to be engaged in the business of manufacturing and marketing containers for use in crypto-currency mining.
 In accordance with Miningsky Container's shareholder investment agreement executed on August 6, 2021 the Company was to make a total capital investment of US\$250,000 in exchange for 25% of the total common shares issued and outstanding.
 As at March 31, 2022, the Company made a capital investment of \$159,550 (US\$125,000), representing 25% of the total share capital of Miningsky Container.

-From Miningsky Container's inception to March 31, 2022, the Company provided technical knowledge and labour work towards the manufacture of containers for Miningsky Container.
+From Miningsky Container's inception to March 31, 2022, the Company provided technical knowledge towards the manufacture of containers for Miningsky Container.
+As at March 31, 2022 the Company had a balance of \$73,010 advanced by Miningsky Container for services.

 On March 31, 2022, the Company recorded an impairment loss of the entire investment of \$159,550 as the investment is not recoverable due to uncertainty as to the feasibility of Miningsky Container's business plan.

-In September, 2022 the Company sold its 25% equity interest in Miningsky Container for gross proceeds of \$1 to the 70% equity holder of Miningsky Container, whereby Miningsky Container and the Company agreed to mutual general release of all existing and future claims and obligations.
-As a result, the Company recorded a gain on debt settlement of \$44,145, representing the full balance advanced by Miningsky Container immediately prior to the Company's ownership disposition and general release.
-As at the date of this report the Company has no balance owed to Miningsky Container.
+In September, 2022 the Company disposed of its 25% equity interest in Miningsky Container for gross proceeds of \$1 to the 70% equity holder of Miningsky Container, whereby Miningsky Container and the Company agreed to mutual general release of all existing and future claims and obligations.
+As a result, the Company recorded a gain on debt settlement of \$44,145, representing the full balance owed to Miningsky Container immediately prior to the Company's ownership disposition and general release.
+As at March 31, 2023 and the date of this report the Company has no balance owed to Miningsky Container.